-Connect with a mental health professional licensed in Utah who can evaluate whether an emotional support animal or psychiatric service dog fits your care — and issue a Fair Housing Act–compliant letter when it is clinically appropriate.
+Connect with a mental health professional licensed in Utah who can evaluate whether an emotional support animal or psychiatric service dog fits your care — and issue a Fair Housing Act–compliant letter when it’s clinically appropriate.

 Everything happens online, so renters from Salt Lake City to small towns across Utah can take part.
-The difference between us and the certificate mills is simple: a licensed mental health professional actually evaluates you, because that is what makes a letter legitimate.
+The difference between us and the certificate mills is simple: a licensed mental health professional actually evaluates you, because that’s what makes a letter legitimate.

 Many Utah residents qualify when a diagnosed condition affects everyday functioning.
 During your visit, a licensed mental health professional may consider: